Schur complement

 In the case that A or D is singular, substituting a generalized inverse for the inverses on M/A and M/D yields the generalized Schur complement.

 The Schur complement is named after Issai Schur who used it to prove Schur's lemma, although it had been used previously.
 Emilie Virginia Haynsworth was the first to call it the Schur complement.
-The Schur complement is a key tool in the fields of numerical analysis, statistics, and matrix analysis.
+The Schur complement is sometimes referred to as the Feshbach map after a physicist Herman Feshbach.

 Background

 The Schur complement arises when performing a block Gaussian elimination on the matrix M. In order to eliminate the elements below the block diagonal, one multiplies the matrix M by a block lower triangular matrix on the right as follows:

 where Ip denotes a p×p identity matrix.
 As a result, the Schur complement $M/D = A - BD^{-1}C$ appears in the upper-left p×p block.